ncihtan/htan_missing_manual/open_access/introduction.md

 Google BigQuery Access provides direct access to a subset of assay data (mainly level 4 files) on a cloud platform.
 The Google BigQuery tables provide an easy way to build cohorts using specific data fields.
 HTAN also provides sample code for working with the data in Google BigQuery.

 !!!
-For more detailed information about the HTAN Portal, CellxGene, Visualizing Images, Accessing Images via SB-CGC and/or Using Google BigQuery, please see the next sections of this manual.
+For more detailed information about the HTAN Portal, CellxGene, Minerva-rendered Images, Accessing Images via SB-CGC and/or Using Google BigQuery, please see the next sections of this manual.
 !!!